e-n-f/wchar-clarification-request/README.md

 * Defining `c32at`, `c32step`, and `c32after` character iteration functions that operate as idiomatic equivalents to `*cp`, `cp++`/`*cp++`, and `*++cp`.
 * Systematically referring to `char` objects as "bytes" rather than "characters" throughout the standard.

-## Risks
+## Extended proposal

-It is still very easy to accidentally use a `'c'` narrow character constant where a `U'c'` `char32_t` character constant is intended, or to check against `EOF` instead of `C32EOF`.
+It is still very easy to accidentally use a `'c'` narrow character constant where a `U'c'` `char32_t` character constant is intended, or to accidentally check against `EOF` instead of `C32EOF`.
 For this reason, perhaps the standard wide character type should actually be a structured type:

 ```
 typedef struct {